build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 </br>
 </br>

-You will find an empty repository `3-tier-app`, with a readme.md, devfile.yaml and some hidden folders.
+You will find an empty repository `3-tier-app`, with a readme.md, devfile.yaml, and some hidden folders.
 The `devfile.yaml`, contains the definition to build your application libraries and toolchain.
-You can ignore it for purpose of this tutorial.
+You can ignore it for the purpose of this tutorial.

 ### Sample CloudFormation template

 You can use your own CloudFormation template, or simply use one of the sample templates.

-For this blog, I am using the a [sample template](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/main/cloudformation-templates/VPC_AutoScaling_With_Public_IPs.json) that deploys a VPC with 2 subnets and publicly accessible Amazon EC2 instances that are in an Auto Scaling group behind a Load Balancer from.
+For this blog, I am using a [sample template](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/main/cloudformation-templates/VPC_AutoScaling_With_Public_IPs.json) that deploys a VPC with 2 subnets and publicly accessible Amazon EC2 instances that are in an Auto Scaling group behind a Load Balancer form.
 Feel free to use the same as I will be making changes to this template and run a pull request workflow.

 >In real world, you would deploy the networking infrastructure and application deployment in separate CloudFormation templates.
 However, to keep your first deployment with CodeCatalyst simple, lets deploy everything in a single template.